 Georgia's European choice: Tensions and optimism ahead of elections Expert insights

 Tens of thousands of Georgian citizens took to the streets on October 21, for a pro-European rally ahead of the country’s parliamentary elections.
-The demonstration, under the slogan "Georgia Chooses the European Union," saw participation from Georgian President Salome Zourabichvili, with the event organized by the NGO "Georgia’s European Orbit" and the coalition "My Vote in the EU."
+The demonstration, under the slogan "Georgia Chooses the European Union," saw participation from Georgian President Salome Zourabichvili, with the event organized by the NGO "Georgia’s European Orbit" and the coalition "My Vote for EU."

 Some analysts believe that this rally could mark the beginning of a series of large-scale opposition marches, expected to continue until election day on October 26.